From Glasgow Airport to Glasgow City Center (about 1/2 hour)

 3) Take the Tram for £5.50.
 It depends on how tired you are when you get to the airport.
 If you are groggy, just pay for the cab or Uber.
 I personally prefer the Tram, but it is a bit of a walk and you buy a ticket at a kiosk before boarding the tram.
 “Ticket vending machines accept most debit and credit cards (£3 minimum spend) as well as 5p, 10p, 20p, 50p, £1 and £2 coins.
 No change is given.”

-4) Or you can take the Airlink Bus for £4.50.
+4) Or you can take the Airlink Bus for £4.50 to the train station.
 You’ll have to ask how to get to Haymarket Station.

 The signage over there is really good.
 (I get annoyed when I’m back here and have to ask directions.
 Sorry the picture is blurry.)